AWegnerGitHub/awegnergithub.github.io-content/2022_12_07_garden_two_year_review.md

 Let's start with the application itself.
 In my [previous post][applicationsuggestions], I raised a couple concerns I had about the mobile application.

 In good news, the splash screen issue has been resolved.
 The log in issue has also been resolved.
-I do still need to occassionally re-login, but overall, the application remembers me a lot longer than the handful of days it did at the time.
+I do still need to occasionally re-login, but overall, the application remembers me a lot longer than the handful of days it did at the time.

 The lighting options have also been updated.